dionaburns1954/-Group-I--Final_Project/README.md

 	// this gets a random SingleCard Value to assign to a new Single Card

 * ItemType()
+- public String getName()

+	// this gets the name of the item
+- public int getPrice()

+	// this gets the price of the Item

 * PeekCardItem()
 - public void applyEffect()